Student Transition Education Program (STEP)

 Students are allocated to pastoral groups for educational programs.
 The pastoral care teacher plans an educational program that links continuing literacy and numeracy with the necessary independent living, community access and vocational skills.

-Each student is also allocated to a work station to practise pre-vocational skills and enhance personal social skills in a co-operative work environment.
-Each semester, most students will be placed in a different work station as follows: Catering, Industry and Grounds Maintenance.
+Each student in Years 11 and 12 are also allocated to a pathway programs to practise pre-vocational skills and enhance personal social skills in a co-operative work environment.
+Each semester, most students will be placed in a different pathway program including: Catering, Business, Retail, Trades and Grounds Maintenance.